-Blockchain Technology in Healthcare: Use cases, Benefits & Challenges Unlocked
+Blockchain Technology in Healthcare : Use Cases, Benefits & Challenges Unlocked

 What is Blockchain?

 Blockchains are distributed systems that log transaction records on linked blocks and store them on an encrypted digital ledger.
-In other words, a block is a record of new transaction (medical data like medical device logs, patient’s sensitive information, temperature-sensitive medicine info during transport TTSPP time, or the location of cryptocurrency).
+In other words, a block is a record of new transactions (medical data like medical device logs, patient’s sensitive information, temperature-sensitive medicine info during transport TTSPP time, or the location of cryptocurrency).
 When a new block is completed it gets attached with the old previous blocks carrying information and this way blockchain is created.

-Potential Use Cases of Blockchain in Healthcare
+Use Cases of Blockchain in Healthcare

 Related Reading: Meet the Top Five Industries Unlocking New Values From Blockchain